LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 The ``core`` sub-directory contains the Prolog and Logtalk source files that implement the Logtalk compiler and the Logtalk runtime.
-The compiler and the runtime may be split in two (or more) separate files or combined in a single file, depending on the Logtalk release that you are installing.
+The compiler and the runtime may be split in two (or more) separate files or combined into a single file, depending on the Logtalk release that you are installing.

 .. _installing_library: